 JWT enables additional data to accompany an authentication claim, which can be useful for role-based authorization.
 In many cases, the ‘users’ connecting to Twilio are devices executing a routine function through Github Actions or another automated script.
 With JWT, a user can specify whether it is a person or a machine, and what role it has in the organization.
 Passing role details during authentication simplifies authorization for developers by making it easy to assign different levels of authorization for human vs. machine users and content creators vs. administrators.

 SAML Offers Smooth SSO for High-Trust, Large-Scale Environments

 Azure Active Directory, a Microsoft tool for employee identity management and SSO, is popular among large organizations.
 Among its users is Humana, a health insurance company with over 45,000 employees.
 Those employees use different API-based tools.
 Authenticating each of them separately would be both time-consuming and a security risk - password exhaustion is a real concern!
 A smooth, secure workflow is essential to their productivity, which is why they’ve chosen to use SSO for auth.
-The authentication and authorization protocol behind Active Directory, which enables true SSO, is SAML.
+The authentication and authorization protocol behind Active Directory, which enables true SSO, is SAM.